EMBRYOPSIDA Pirani & Prado

 The circumscription of Pandanales is somewhat unexpected, including as it does some of the most delicate (Triuridaceae) and most robust (Pandanaceae) monocots.
 The phylogeny above is taken from Behnke et al. (2000, 2013), and especially Caddick et al. (2002a), Davis et al. (2004: Fig. 1) and Mennes et al. (2013), although even in the last study, quite comprehensive, the position of Stemonaceae was not very strongly supported.
-Janssen and Bremer (2003) suggested a somewhat different set of relationships.
+Janssen and Bremer (2003: Triuridaceae not included) suggested a somewhat different set of relationships.
 The [Pandanaceae + Cyclanthaceae] clade appears consistently and also has strong morphological support.

 Although Triuridaceae were found to be sister to Zingiberaceae in some analyses by Davis et al. (2004), this is an unlikely position, if morphology means anything!
 Nartheciaceae have sometimes tended to associate with Pandanales, rather than Dioscoreales (q.v. for further details), the clade in which they are included here.

 Synonymy: Cyclanthales Martius, Roxburghiales Martius, Stemonales Doweld, Triuridales J. D. Hooker, Velloziales Reveal

 VELLOZIACEAE J. Agardh, nom. cons.
 Back to Pandanales